 In most situations, you will not become personally liable for the debts of a limited company.
 A limited company is classed as a separate entity to the directors and shareholders who are associated with it.
 However, that doesn’t mean that as a director, you can never be held liable for the company’s debts, and there are several scenarios where this may be the case, such as if you sign a personal guarantee.

-What is a liability
+What is a liability?

 When can a director be held liable for company debts?

 Although a limited company’s liabilities are its own and don’t attach to the director, there are certain circumstances where a director may be held responsible.
-The most common normally comes in the form of personal guarantees.
-If you have signed a personal guarantee, you will be liable for the debt if the company cannot meet its obligations.
+Examples of these are below but are not limited to:

-If you have borrowed money from the company which has not been repaid and as a result you have an “overdrawn” director’s loan account, then a liquidator could pursue you to recover the amount.
+If you have borrowed money from the company which has not been repaid, and as a result, you have an “overdrawn” director’s loan account, then a liquidator could pursue you to recover the amount.